How Can We Save Coral? Coral Reefs Are In Danger

 Invasive Species

-Species, similar to the Acanthaster planci, that, because of human activity, have been moved, purposely or accidentally, to regions where they don't usually exist are called "invasive species."
-This is frequently because of an absence of predators and parasites that assume a regulatory part.
-These species would then be able to multiply quickly by fundamentally adjusting the ecosystem.
-The harm brought about by these species can be destructive: modification of ecosystem elements, loss of biodiversity, a decrease of environment strength, and loss of resources.
+This is frequently because predators and parasites that assume a regulatory role are absent.
+These species could then multiply quickly by fundamentally adjusting the ecosystem.
+The harm these species bring can be destructive: modification of ecosystem elements, loss of biodiversity, decrease in environmental strength, and loss of resources.

 How Can We Save Coral Reefs?

-Even if you live thousands of miles from a coral reef, chemicals and pesticides flow into the water system, contaminate the sea, and can go on sea currents and flows at significant stretches, doing danger to coral reefs and other ocean life.
+Even if you live thousands of miles from a coral reef, chemicals and pesticides flow into the water system, contaminate the sea, and can go on sea currents and flows at significant stretches, causing danger to coral reefs and other ocean life.

 3. Plant a Tree.